Founded: April 4, 1923

 On October 4, 1999, 28-year-Warner Bros. veteran Barry Meyer and Castle Rock Entertainment’s Alan Horn took over the reins of Warner Bros. (as Chairman & CEO and President & COO, respectively) from Daly and Semel, marking the end to one of the most enduring and successful partnerships in the history of the entertainment industry and the beginning of a new, record-breaking era of profitability in the history of the Studio.

 In 2011, the Warner Bros.
 Pictures Group grossed $4.7 billion at the worldwide box office ($1.83 billion domestic, $2.87 international) with both its domestic and international divisions crossing the billion-dollar mark for an 11th consecutive year, a feat unmatched by any other studio.
-The Pictures Group has exceeded $4 billion globally for three consecutive years, also a milestone no other studio has ever achieved.
-Warner Home Video was, once again, the industry’s leader, with an overall 21.9 percent marketshare in total DVD and Blu-ray sales.
+The Pictures Group exceeded $4 billion globally for the third consecutive year, also a milestone no other studio had ever achieved.
+Warner Home Video was, once again, the industry’s leader, with an overall 21.9 percent market share in total DVD and Blu-ray sales.
 WHV was also the number one home entertainment studio internationally in 2011.
 The companies comprising the Warner Bros.
 Television Group and Warner Bros.
-Home Entertainment Group remained category leaders working across all platforms and outlets.
-WBTVG produces some of the most popular and successful television series in broadcast, cable and first-run syndication and continues to increase its footprint in branded channels and local-production around the world.
-WBHEG is the driver behind a number of key industry-wide initiatives to promote digital ownership, including UltraViolet and Project Phenix, as well as the Studio’s anti-piracy operations.
-Both WBTVG and WBHEG support Warner Bros.’ video-on-demand (transaction and ad-supported), original digital content, and broadband and wireless destinations.
+Home Entertainment Group remained category leaders, working across all platforms and outlets.
+WBTVG produced some of the most popular and successful television series in broadcast, cable and first-run syndication and continued to increase its footprint in branded channels and local-production around the world.
+WBHEG was the driver behind a number of key industry-wide initiatives to promote digital ownership, including UltraViolet and Project Phenix, as well as the Studio’s anti-piracy operations.
+Both WBTVG and WBHEG supported Warner Bros.’ video-on-demand (transaction and ad-supported), original digital content, and broadband and wireless destinations.